JDihlmann/moodlocator/README.md

 ![alt tag](https://raw.githubusercontent.com/JDihlmann/moodlocator/master/ReadMe/twitterDev.png)

-Go to the bottom of the page and search for the menu point „Tools“ and then
+Go to the bottom of the page and search for the menu point "Tools“.

 	Click on "Manage Your Apps“
 	Sign in with your Twitter Account .

-You will see a button in the middle of the Page which says "Create New App“
+> You will see a button in the middle of the Page which says "Create New App“

 	Click on "Create New App“